informatics-isi-edu/ermrest/docs/user-doc/ermrest-client-table.md

    - Omit obsolete columns when creating the table
    - Ignore obsolete columns when operating on existing tables

-The DBA is also allowed to mutate the `ermrest_client` table contents to import knowledge about clients who have not yet been discovered by the ERMrest service logic.
+The DBA is also allowed to mutate the `ERMrest_Client` table contents to import knowledge about clients who have not yet been discovered by the ERMrest service logic.
 However, when ERMrest encounters a client corresponding to such an entry, it will automatically mutate the